Women’s Health

 What are the symptoms?

-- Large gaps with no periods.
+- Significant gaps with no periods.

-- Some gaps and then periods starting too regularly i.e ( two in one month).
+- Some gaps and then periods starting too regularly, i.e. (two in one month).

 - Gaps with no periods and then constant bleeding for a few weeks.